 Small commercial drug shops and pharmacies are often the first line of health care in poor countries, especially in rural areas that have very few private or public clinics (Stanback et al., 2011).
-Drug shops (also known in some countries as chemist shops or patent medicine vendors), in contrast to pharmacies, are usually more numerous, do not cypically employ a trained pharmacist, and are legally allowed to sell only nonposscription as use and prepackaged medicines.
-Education and training of drug-showstaff ary widely from country to country and within countries.
-Like pharmacies, and y drug shops also sell over-the-counter family planning methods, especially conde as and oral contraceptives.
+Drug shops (also known in some countries as chemist shops or patent medicine vendors), in contrast to pharmacies, are usually more numerous, do not typically employ a trained pharmacist, and are legally allowed to sell only nonprescription drugs and prepackaged medicines.
+Education and training of drug-shop staff vary widely from country to country and within countries.
+Like pharmacies, many drug shops also sell over-the-counter family planning methods, especially condoms and oral contraceptives.
 Drug shops typically have storefronts, product displays, and a counter.
-Many have a small room in the back, separated by a current or door, for examinations and treatment.
+Many have a small room in the back, separated by a curtain or door, for examinations and treatment.
 The owners of these shops are typically literate and may or may not have some type of retail license, family planning training, or health accreditation such as training as a nurse, nursing assistant, pharmacy assistant, or traditional medicine practitioner.

-"Private medicine retailers are fast becoming key players in a moting access to medicines in low and managine countries."
+"Private medicine retailers are fast becoming key players in promoting access to medicines in low and middle-income countries."